 The Company has issued warrants to purchase common stock to investors and to a certain customer.
 The aggregate consideration for each respective transaction was allocated to securities or debt and the warrants based on their relative fair values.
 All the warrants were exercisable at the time of issuance.
-The assumptions applied in the determination of the fair value of warrants issued were (i) use of the Black-Scholes pricing model, (ii) risk free interest rates ranging from 5.2% to 6.2%, (iii) expected volatility rates of approximately 70% (based on disclosed expected volatility rates of comparable companies) (iv) assumed expected lives of 4 to 10 years, and (v) no expected dividends.
+The assumptions applied in the determination of the fair value of warrants issued were (i) use of the Black-Scholes pricing model, (ii) risk free interest rates ranging from 5.2% to 6.2%, (iii) expected volatility rates of approximately 70% (based on disclosed expected volatility rates of comparable companies) and actual volatility subsequent to the initial public offering, (iv) assumed expected lives of 4 to 10 years, and (v) no expected dividends.

-8. SHAREHOLDERS' EQUITY: (CONTINUED) At March 31, 1999, warrants outstanding were as follows (unaudited):
+At June 30, 1999, warrants outstanding were as follows: